Unclonable Encryption, Revisited: Abstract

 \section{Abstract}

-Uncloneable encryption, introduced by Broadbent and Lord (TQC'20), is an encryption scheme with the following attractive feature: an adversary cannot create multiple ciphertexts which encrypt to the same message as the original ciphertext.
-The constructions proposed by Broadbent and Lord have the disadvantage that they only guarantee one-time security; that is, the encryption key can only be used once to encrypt the message.
-In this work, we study uncloneable encryption schemes, where the encryption key can be re-used to encrypt multiple messages.
-We present two constructions from minimal cryptographic assumptions: (i) a private-key uncloneable encryption scheme assuming post-quantum one-way functions and, (ii) a public-key uncloneable encryption scheme assuming a post-quantum public-key encryption scheme.
+Unclonable encryption, introduced by Broadbent and Lord (TQC'20), is an encryption scheme with the following attractive feature: given a ciphertext, an adversary cannot create two ciphertexts both of which decrypt to the same message as the original ciphertext.
+We revisit this notion and show the following: \begin{enumerate}

+\item {\bf Reusability}: The constructions proposed by Broadbent and Lord have the disadvantage that they either guarantee one-time security (that is, the encryption key can only be used once to encrypt the message) in the plain model or they guaranteed security in the random oracle model.
+We construct unclonable encryption schemes with semantic security.
+We present two constructions from minimal cryptographic assumptions: (i) a private-key unclonable encryption scheme assuming post-quantum one-way functions and, (ii) a public-key unclonable encryption scheme assuming a post-quantum public-key encryption scheme.

+\item {\bf Lower Bound and Generalized Construction}: We revisit the information-theoretic one-time secure construction of Broadbent and Lord.
+The success probability of the adversary in their construction was guaranteed to be $0.85^n$, where $n$ is the length of the message.
+It was interesting to understand whether the ideal success probability of (negligibly close to) $0.5^n$ was unattainable.
+We generalize their construction to be based on a broader class of monogamy of entanglement games (while their construction was based on BB84 game).
+We demonstrate a simple cloning attack that succeeds with probability $0.71^n$ against a class of schemes including that of Broadbent and Lord.
+We also present a $0.75^n$ cloning attack exclusively against their scheme.

+\item {\bf Implication to Copy-Protection}: We show that unclonable encryption, satisfying a stronger property, called unclonable-indistinguishability (defined by Broadbent and Lord), implies copy-protection for a simple class of unlearnable functions.
+While we currently don't have encryption schemes satisfying this stronger property, this implication demonstrates a new path to construct copy-protection.